February 15, 2019.

 The Commission finds good cause to approve the proposed rule change, as modified by Amendment No. 1, prior to the thirtieth day after the date of publication of notice of the filing of Amendment No. 1 in the Federal Register.
 As noted above, Amendment No. 1 revises the proposal to (1) clarify the rule describing the operation of the proposed cLEP Auction and provide an additional example demonstrating the operation of the proposed cLEP Auction; (2) provide additional rationale for eliminating the Defined Time Period for the Complex Auction and make representations regarding system capability and surveillance with respect to the Complex Auction, as modified by Start Printed Page 5743the proposal; (3) indicate that the Auction Timer for MIAX's cPRIME Auction will remain at 100 milliseconds; and (4) clarify the discussion of the proposed change to the Calendar Spread Variance Price Protection.
 The Commission believes that Amendment No. 1 does not raise any novel regulatory issues.
 The Commission also believes that Amendment No. 1 provides additional clarity to the rule text and additional analysis and representations concerning several aspects of the proposal, thereby facilitating the Commission's ability to make the findings set forth above to approve the proposal.
 Accordingly, the Commission finds good cause, pursuant to Section 19(b)(2) of the Act,

 to approve the proposed rule change, as modified by Amendment No. 1, on an accelerated basis.

 It is therefore ordered, pursuant to Section 19(b)(2) of the Act,

-that the proposed rule change (SR-MIAX-2018-35), as modified by Amendment No. 1, be, and hereby is, approved on an accelerated basis.
+that the proposed rule change (SR-MIAX-2018-36), as modified by Amendment No. 1, is approved on an accelerated basis.